Agua del Pueblo

 Agua del Pueblo (AdP) is a private, non-profit, non-denominational and Guatemalan organization.
-AdP has completed more than 900 integrated rural water, sanitation and community development projects serving more than 500,000 Guatemalan citizens.
-AdP is the oldest non governmental organization focused on rural water supply and sanitation in the world.
+AdP has completed more than 500 integrated rural water, sanitation, and community development projects serving more than 1,000 communities and their 500,000 Guatemalan residents.
+AdP is the oldest non-governmental organization focused on rural water supply and sanitation in the world.

 Establishment

 A team of young, international volunteers founded "Agua del Pueblo" in 1972 in San Lucas Tolimán, Sololá, Guatemala.
 Agua del Pueblo (AdP) is a private, non-profit, non-denominational organization.
 Agua del Pueblo was incorporated in 1973 in the State of Missouri as "The People's Consultants.
 The US Internal Revenue Service classifies the People's Consultants as a 501(C)(3) public charity.
 Researchers have studied the impact of AdP projects on economic development, community development and health.
 Agua del Pueblo's headquarters is in Quetzaltenango, Guatemala, and has regional offices in Coban, Alta Verapaz and Poptun, Peten.